trompamusic/selectable-score/README.md

 The `<SelectableScore>` component accepts the following props:

 * `uri` (*required*): Your MEI file's URI.
-* `options` (*optional*): a JSON object containing layout options to pass on to Verovio.
+* `vrvOptions` (*optional*): a JSON object containing layout options to pass on to Verovio.
 [More information on Verovio options here](https://verovio.org/javascript.xhtml).
 If not specified, uses these defaults:

 ```
 {